The green journey of Mi Tom Xanh Club

 All proceeds from the sale of recycled products are used for charitable purposes.

-Most importantly, all proceeds from the sale of the recycled products are used to support those in need.
+Most importantly, all proceeds from the sale of recycled products are used to support those in need.
 Customers will pay for what they want by making bank transfers to the COVID-19 Prevention and Control Foundation and to “The Loving Leaves” show’s bank accounts to share the burden with students from financially disadvantaged backgrounds.
 In the coming time, the club members will pass their know-how to the children at different Centers for Social Protection.

 Small action, great influence